t2013anurag/Paytm_Web_Sample_Kit_NodeJs/README.md

  3. The *checksum/pg.js* file contains values for various parameters which need to be configured according to the values received by each merchant.

    [link1]: http://paywithpaytm.com/developer/paytm_api_doc/

+# For Offline(Wallet Api) Checksum Utility below are the methods:
+  1. genchecksumbystring : For generating the checksum
+  2. verifychecksumbystring : For verifing the checksum